daniel-robotics4/WRO-SuperNova/README.md

 A servomotor is integrated into the system to control steering.
 The servo receives PWM signals from a dedicated Arduino Mega pin, allowing precise angular positioning between 0° and 180°.
 The servo’s position is controlled programmatically to perform smooth and accurate movements.
+We chose this servo for its precise position control, ease of use with Arduino libraries, and widespread availability, offering better accuracy and reliability than cheaper or less-documented servos.

 **Motor driver shield (L293):**
 | Specifications: |